We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Diamond clarity refers to the extent of inclusions, or flaws, within its facets.
 They develop during its formation and take many forms, such as:

-Each affects the gem’s brilliance, appearance, and durability.
+Each can affect the gem’s brilliance, appearance, and durability.

 Some cuts hide or reveal inclusions more than others because of the way they reflect light.